myresearch-ai/CarND-Capstone/README.md

 **Fig 2**: Traffic light detection node

-ROS Node - (Waypoint Updater Node)
+ROS Node: Waypoint Updater Node
 ---

 The purpose of this node is to update the target velocity property of each waypoint based on traffic light and obstacle detection data.
 This node will subscribe to the ```/base_waypoints```, ```/current_pose```, ```/obstacle_waypoint```, and ```/traffic_waypoint``` topics, and publish a list of waypoints ahead of the car with target velocities to the ```/final_waypoints``` topic.